 Safety on MSC Cruises

-According to MSC Cruises, the company protects the environment and keeps passengers safe on board their ships.
-The company is the first cruise line to be awarded ‘7 Golden Pearls,’ an award given by the international certification group Bureau Veritas.
+According to MSC Cruises, the company protects the environment and keeps passengers safe on board its ships.
+MSC is the first cruise line to be awarded ‘7 Golden Pearls,’ an award given by the international certification group Bureau Veritas.

 The award acknowledged the efforts aboard the Fantasia ships to prevent environmental contamination.
 These include energy efficiency and water, waste, and air treatment systems.